Skip to contents

 While columns are moved, it is only the minimal amount of moving required (pulling in columns from the right) to ensure that columns are gathered under the appropriate spanners.
 With the last call, there are two more things to note: (1) label values can use the md() (or html()) helper functions to help create styled text, and (2) an id value may be supplied for reference later (e.g., for styling with tab_style() or applying footnotes with tab_footnote()).

 It's possible to stack multiple spanners atop each other with consecutive calls of tab_spanner().
 It's a bit like playing Tetris: putting a spanner down anywhere there is another spanner (i.e., there are one or more shared columns) means that second spanner will reside a level above the prior.
-Let's look at a few examples at how this works, and we'll also explore a few lesser-known placement tricks.
-Let's use a cut down version of exibble for this, set up a few level-one spanners, and then place a level two spanner over two other spanners.
+Let's look at a few examples to see how this works, and we'll also explore a few lesser-known placement tricks.
+We'll use a cut down version of exibble for this, set up a few level-1 spanners, and then place a level-2 spanner over two other spanners.

 exibble_narrow <- exibble |> dplyr::slice_head(n = 3)